surajpatel22/My-High-School-Projects/README.md

 ### file extensions:
-	.swf 	= compiled flash game (open the game with flash player or a web browser) .fla 	= code for flash gameS (open with adobe animate or adobe flash) .t 	= turning code (open with a text editor or turing, if you want to run the code) .apk 	= android app (open with an android phone or emulator .rbt 	= lego mindstorm program (open with the lego mindstorm app [requires physical lego to run])
+	.swf 	= compiled flash game (open the game with flash player or a web browser) .fla 	= code for flash games (open with adobe animate or adobe flash) .t 	= turning code (open with a text editor or turing, if you want to run the code) .apk 	= android app (open with an android phone or emulator .rbt 	= lego mindstorm program (open with the lego mindstorm app [requires physical lego to run])